debolek/Devops_References-/Git_Github.md

      git remote -v

-     git push -u original master               ###-u is upstream  if you add it then next time you will not need to use original master,you will just put git push
+     git push -u original master               ###-u is setupstream  if you add it then next time you will not need to use original master,you will just put git push

 - Pull - Download changes from remote repo to your local machine, the opposite of push